Couple: $20.00 per year

 18. A capable driver must be seated in vehicle when the engine is being started, and whenever it is running.
 Drivers must have complete control at all times.

 19. TIME LIMIT RULE: Puller has 3 minutes from the time eliminator is ready to hook up at the staging area.
 Track official for that eliminator is in charge of time keeping.

 20. Rear weights 24 inch maximum length, center of rear axle to furthest point back.

 21. Out of bounds can ONLY be called by current flag person.
 After the tractor passes the FULL PULL CONE, there is no out of bounds.
 Tractor cannot hit the FULL PULL CONE, this will result in a DQ.
 The eliminator does not count if it hits the FULL PULL CONE.

 22.Visiting Pullers: Any tractor that DOES NOT meet our club class rules, will be allowed to pull an exhibition pull providing they paid our fees and meet club safety rules.
 If the visitor/s have brought three (3) or more tractors that will make a class, Club will pull that class at the end of our event time permitting, and Club will pay out normal 80/20 like the other classes.
-Cost will be $15 per hook.
+Cost will be $20 per hook ($5 for insurance).
 Decisions on any exhibition classes will be decided by all Board Members present at that event.

 POINTS: Points will be assigned by the number of paid Club memberships and points participants in each class.
 Example: If there are 12 paid club memberships/points pullers in a class, first place will get 13 points, second place will get 12 points, third place will get 11 points, and so on.